sondernextdoor/Poseidon/README.md

 - Not designed with safety as a priority

-It's meant to be manually mapped by exploiting Intel's vulernable network adapter diagnostic driver, iqvw64e.sys
+It's meant to be manually mapped by exploiting Intel's vulnerable network adapter diagnostic driver, iqvw64e.sys

+This was created for fun, I do not condone the use of this code in any program that violates the integrity of any online game.
+This should only be used for learning purposes or to prevent custom software from being falsely detected as a cheat.